A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 April 2025- May 2026

 There is a specific kind of failure in applied technology that is harder to perceive than outright malfunction.
-A system that breaks completely is legible.
-It fails loudly, leaves evidence, invites correction.
+A system that breaks completely is legible: it fails loudly, leaves evidence, invites correction.
 But a system that works on most people while quietly failing the rest produces a deceptive coherence.
 It reports good numbers and passes tests.
 The people it harms most are, statistically speaking, least likely to be in the test set.
-This is the failure mode I spent the better part of two years trying to build tools to detect.
+This is the failure mode I spent the better part of 2 years trying to solve.

 The standard metric conceals what matters most.
 This is not just a technical problem.
 It is an epistemological one: the diagnostic question was being asked incorrectly.
 Asking "how accurate is this model?" when the correct question is "how much worse does this model perform on dark skin, at its worst operating point, and which training images made it that way?" is the difference between a thermometer and a pressure gauge.
 They both report a number.
 Only one tells you when the boiler is about to fail.

 DermEquity is my attempt to build the pressure gauge.
-The framework has three components: a deliberately balanced benchmark dataset (the DermEquity Benchmark), a worst-case deployment stress-test metric I call the Worst-Case Underdiagnosis Gap (WCUG), and a data attribution system I call Influence-Based Bias Attribution.
+The framework has 3 components: a deliberately balanced benchmark dataset (the DermEquity Benchmark), a worst-case deployment stress-test metric I call the Worst-Case Underdiagnosis Gap (WCUG), and a data bias attribution system I've named Influence-Based Bias Attribution.
 Together, they transform fairness evaluation from something you do after a model is trained to something that actively informs what data to use and what deployment thresholds to set.
-This is not incremental improvement over existing tools.
-It is a different question about what safety evaluation should mean.
+The novelty is not incremental.
+It lies in asking a categorically different question about what safety evaluation should mean.

 Cheers,